Andrej-Antipov/Machinist_X99-G7_EFI/README.md

 sudo cp -R /Path to/VoodooHDA.kext /Library/Extensions/ ; sudo chown -R root:wheel /Library/Extensions/VoodooHDA.kext ; sudo chmod -R 755  /Library/Extensions/VoodooHDA.kext
 Confirm in the system settings load the extensions.
 Disable AppleAlc kext and enable AppleHDADisabler.kext in OpenCore config.plist

-To improve CPU performance use PMDrvr.kext driver from addons, set it up with WakeUpSCr applet.
-Confirm in the system settings